 In this annual endeavor people and libraries-both public and academic-across Sioux County read and discuss the same book.
 The libraries host book talks in their own towns throughout the year.
 In the fall a collaborative event is held at a central location.
 In the past this has been the author visiting and a panel discussion of people involved in the story.

-This year’s selection is The Life We Bury by Allen Eskens.
+This year’s selection is Black River by S.M.
+Hulse.

 Book Clubs will discuss the book at the following times & places.